(updated 10/14/2024)

 How do I find a doctor?

-The Office of International Students and Scholar Services is here to assist you with making sure you are in compliance with the J-1 Visa health insurance requirement.
+The Office of International Students and Scholars is here to assist you and to ensure you are in compliance with the J-1 Visa health insurance requirement.
 If you have questions, please feel free to: